vectordb-io/vkeeper/README.md

 # vkeeper
 An alternative of zookeeper.
-In other words, vkeeper is a Shanzhai version of zookeeper, the name is just for fun. hoho!
+In other words, vkeeper is a Shanzhai version of zookeeper, the name "vkeeper" is just for fun. hoho!